 The stats are in: 70% of Americans are already aware of what podcasts are.
 It doesn’t mean they are all listening, rather, they’re aware of the medium.
 What’s

 more interesting is that 39% of small and medium-sized business owners are podcast listeners, with 72% reporting that their employees also listen to podcasts.

 If your company is thinking about implementing a corporate podcast, it can be difficult to know where to start or how to get everyone on board.
 In order to build a successful podcast that gains a community of supporters at your enterprise, follow these steps:

 PlanThe old adage is true: “The more you prepare, the less you bleed in battle.”
 Click To Tweet

-and a goal.
+a goal.
 Then revise it at least three times to make sure you get buy-in from all members involved in the process.
 Don’t be discouraged if there are a lot of ideas that come out.
-A shortlist should be sufficient to help you
+A shortlist should be sufficient to help you narrow the

 The next step in the planning process will be the find a podcast hosting service.
 A simple Google search can help you find some options, but it’s important to choose one that caters to enterprise users.
 Since you’ll likely need security for your internal communications, you may need to evaluate several to meet your budget and needs.

 During the evaluation process, you should ask yourself: